A Texas woman convicted of killing pro cyclist 'Mo' Wilson is sentenced to 90 years in prison

 Kaitlin Armstrong tracked Wilson to the apartment where she was staying through a fitness app and shot her three times, twice in the head and once through the heart, investigators said.

-“I would have done anything to stand in the way of that bullet,” Wilson’s mother, Karen Wilson, told jurors on Thursday at the start of the punishment phase of the trial..
+“I would have done anything to stand in the way of that bullet,” Karen Wilson told jurors on Thursday at the start of the punishment phase of the trial..
 “She did not deserve a death like that.”

 Wilson added that “from the day she was born, she (Anna Wilson) had a force in her.”